Timmy/ulx-docs/index.md

 ## Official links

 - [Ulyssesmod](https://ulyssesmod.net) - Team Ulysses website.
-- [Ulysses forum](https://forums.ulyssesmod.net) - Ulysses forum.
-The best place to discuss Team Ulysses' projects (ULX, ULib, UTime, …), suggest features and ask for help.
+- [Ulysses forum](https://forums.ulyssesmod.net) - A public forum to discuss Team Ulysses' projects (ULX, ULib, UTime, …), suggest features and ask for help.
+- [Community Discord server](https://discord.gg/FtbZKnU) - Another place to ask for help with ULX or your own GLua projects.
 - [TeamUlysses on GitHub](https://github.com/TeamUlysses) - Team Ulysses GitHub organization.
 Points to the Git-repositories for all of their projects.
 This is also the appropriate place to report bugs.